 - $5.6M allocated to personnel expenditures related to eligible paylist reimbursements and funding to cover 2013-14 salary allowances.

 - Additional funding of $12.3M for the NEB office relocation that will take place in fiscal year 2014-15.
 This funding was allocated to professional and special services ($0.4M), rentals ($3.3M), acquisitions of land, buildings and works ($7.8M) and acquisition of machinery and equipment ($0.8M).

 - The 2012-13 operating budgets carry forward of $1.0M was also received in Q3 and the majority of this was allocated for IT related projects.

 The allocation of this additional funding in Q3 resulted in significant variances in the areas of rentals and acquisition of land, buildings and works related to the office move.
 The other significant variance in 2013-14 planned spending is the reduction in transfer payments of $2.2M.
 The NEB’s Participant Funding Program received an additional $3.0M in special purpose funding in the previous year.
 Subsequently the projects associated with this one time funding were postponed and the $3.0 has been reprofiled; $0.75M was allocated to 2013-14 and $2.25M has been allocated to 2014-15.

 Risks and Uncertainties

 The skills and experience needed by the NEB to fulfill its mandate are in high demand throughout the oil and gas industry.
-The NEB has experienced increasing attrition rates and non-productive staffing processes, highlighting a potential return to the very competitive recruitment environment for skilled staff within the energy sector.
+The NEB has experienced increasing attrition rates and non-productive staffing processes, highlighting the very competitive recruitment environment for skilled staff within the energy sector.
 To mitigate this risk, the NEB has initiated a strong and strategic focus on recruitment and retention to ensure it has the right people, at the right time, for the right jobs.

 Significant Changes in Relation to Operations, Personnel and Programs